harpend/Simple-Java-Decompiler/README.md

 ### Stage 3 decompile simple programs --Current
 Currently partially decompiles:
-if, do-while
+if, do-while, while

 Need to complete support for:
-for, while, if-else, joined if stmts
+for, if-else

 ### Stage 4 decompile more complicated programs --TODO
 This would add support for:
-n-way conditionals (switch, (if, if-else, else)) and potentially first class functions
+n-way conditionals (switch, (if, else-if, else)) and potentially first class functions

 ### Stage 5 write articles explaining how SJD works --TODO
 Hopefully when this is completed I can write some basic tutorials explaining how Java decompilation works and updating as I gain more knowledge.